 In recent years, the parish celebrated the Golden Jubilees of all three of the sisters of the Community of the Mother of God of Tenderness.

 In 2010 the church paid off its mortgage debt and celebrated its 100thAnniversary with a banquet and the burning of the mortgage.
-Subsequent capital improvements and major physical plant maintenance projects were undertaken inclining a new church roof, additional parking lot paving, installation of and many new building mechanicals.
+Subsequent capital improvements and major physical plant maintenance projects were undertaken inclining a new church roof, additional parking lot paving, and many new building mechanicals.

 In late 2019 Fr.
 Michael was transferred to St. Ignatios Melkite Church in Augusta, Georgia.
 On December 1, 2019 Deacon Tom Davis was ordained to the Holy Priesthood by Eparchial Bishop Nicholas Samra and installed as pastor of St. Ann.
 At his ordination Fr.
 Tom announced the he had obtained a First Class relic of Saint Mary of Jesus Crucified (Mariam Baouardy), a religious sister of the Carmel du Saint Enfant Jesus in Bethlehem in the Holy Land.
 She was a Melkite Catholic canonized by Pope Francis in 2015 whose heroic life of virtue is witness that the sap of sanctity flows in the veins of the Churches of the East.
-A shrine at Saint Ann honoring the saint is planned around her relic.
+A shrine at Saint Ann honoring the saint has been erected, featuring her relic.

-St. Ann is one decade into her second 100 years.
+St. Ann is one decade into her second one hundred years.
 The commitment of the new pastor and the parish is to honor and remember the past, preserve Saint Ann’s glorious liturgical and theological tradition, and to usher in a future that will shine brightly for generations to come, witnessing to the apostolic faith handed down from those who walked with the Master and Savior of the world.